maxgoldhouse/xousian/README.md

 # xousian
-Something like Greek for power exousía.
+Something like Greek for power *exousía*.